Mark Langston: Montreal Expos (1989)

+California / Anaheim Angels (1990–1997)

 On December 1, 1989, Langston signed a five-year, $16 million contract with the California Angels as a free agent, making him the highest-paid player in baseball at the time.
 In his first start with the Angels on April 11, 1990, he pitched the first seven innings for a 2–0 combined no-hitter with Mike Witt.
-Witt, who had pitched a perfect game back in 1984, tossed the final two frames.
-This combined no-hitter remained the last one in Angels history until Ervin Santana pitched a no-hitter on July 27, 2011.
+Witt, who had pitched a perfect game in 1984, tossed the final two frames.
+This combined no-hitter remained the most recent one in Angels history until Ervin Santana pitched a no-hitter on July 27, 2011.

+Langston started the 1993 MLB All-Star Game for the AL, his fourth All-Star Game selection.
+After the season, he signed a three-year, $14 million contract extension with the Angels.

-Langston was the Angels' starting pitcher for the 1995 American League West tie-breaker game against the Seattle Mariners.
+Langston was the Angels' starting pitcher for the 1995 AL West tie-breaker game against Seattle.
 He earned the loss, allowing five runs (four earned) on eight hits in 6 2/3 innings as the Mariners advanced to the first American League Division Series.
+Langston won five consecutive Gold Glove Awards with the Angels from 1991 to 1995.

+Later MLB career and retirement (1998–1999)

 On January 7, 1998, Langston signed a minor league contract with the San Diego Padres.
-He appeared in 22 games (16 starts) for the Padres in 1998, going 4–6 with a 5.86 ERA.
-In the 1998 World Series, Langston's 2–2 pitch to Tino Martinez appeared to be over the plate, but was called ball three by home plate umpire Rich Garcia; Langston's next pitch was hit for a grand slam in the seventh inning of Game 1 to give the New York Yankees a 9–5 lead.
-The Yankees went on to sweep the Padres in four games.
+He appeared in 22 games (16 starts) for the Padres, going 4–6 with a 5.86 ERA.
+In the World Series, Langston's 2–2 pitch to Tino Martinez appeared to be over the plate, but was called ball three by home plate umpire Rich Garcia.
+Langston's next pitch was hit for a grand slam in the seventh inning of Game 1 to give the New York Yankees a 9–5 lead.
+The Yankees swept the Padres in four games.

-After the 1998 season, Langston re-signed with the Padres for the 1999 season, but initially announced his retirement from baseball near the end of Spring Training.
-However, he changed his mind shortly after, and signed a minor league contract with the Cleveland Indians on April 4, 1999.
+Langston re-signed with the Padres for the 1999 season then announced his retirement from baseball near the end of spring training.
+However, he soon changed his mind and signed a minor league contract with the Cleveland Indians on April 4.
 He went 1–2 with a 5.25 ERA in 25 games (five starts) with Cleveland.
 On March 20, 2000, Langston officially retired from baseball.

+Player profile

-Noted for his pickoff move to first base, his 91 career pickoffs were, at the time of his retirement, the most in baseball history.
-Langston is one of only eight pitchers in MLB history to pick off three runners in a single game which he accomplished against the Cubs in 1989.
+Noted for his pickoff move to first base, Langston's 91 career pickoffs were, at the time of his retirement, the most in MLB history.
+Langston is one of at least nine pitchers in MLB history to pick off at least three runners in one game, which he accomplished against the Chicago Cubs in 1989.
 Today, he has the fourth-most pickoffs in baseball history, behind only Kenny Rogers, Terry Mulholland and Andy Pettitte, all of them also left-handed pitchers.

+Langston was named one of the 50 greatest Mariners players in August 2026.
+He was the first Mariner to win a Gold Glove Award, winning the first of seven career Gold Gloves in 1987.
+He was the franchise leader in wins and strikeouts prior to his trade to Montreal.